Wendy Line

-Wendy Line is a female English international lawn and indoor bowler.
+Wendy Line (née Clarke) is an English international lawn and indoor bowler.

 Bowls career

 Line only started bowling at the age of 40 but won a bronze medal in the pairs at the 1988 World Outdoor Bowls Championship in Auckland.

 Her greatest achievement came in the 1986 Commonwealth Games in Auckland when she won the gold medal in the women's singles.
-She represented England in the singles event, at the 1990 Commonwealth Games in Auckland, New Zealand and four years later represented England in the fours event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+She represented England in the singles event, at the 1990 Commonwealth Games in Auckland and four years later represented England in the fours event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

+Under her maiden name of Clarke she won the 1981 National fours and the 1982 national singles.
+In 1985, she won the national triples title, bowling for Southampton BC.

 Personal life

-She is married to fellow international bowler Peter Line.
+In 1984, she married fellow international bowler Peter Line, who died in 2025.